chomnr/Blog-old/README.md

 # BLOG <br>
 Quick little one week project.
 I wanted to see if I was capable of making a simple blog in a week; And it might not be the best but that's alright.
 As least I got it done.

+The backend is written in rust.
+The frontend is written in React.

 ## FRONTEND URLS
 {host}/auth/login<br>
 {host}/auth/register<br>